robwco/workshop-marketing/rfps.md

 <div class="reading wrap" markdown="1">

-### More ways to shave hours off the process
+### More ways to shave hours off the process...

-A big bulk of the time you're going to spend crafting proposals will be spent on designing the actual document.
+Once you have these elements in place, you will still spend an outrageous amount of time designing your proposals.
+Surprisingly, this activity has almost no effect on the outcome.

-Now that you have custom re-usable elements, I recommend you drop them into proposal software instead.
+That's why I recommend that instead you drop these common elements into proposal software and be done with it.

-This will make it much easier to drag and drop elements from individual proposals - create templates and automate the system all together.
+This will make it stupid easy to drag and drop elements to create 100% customer proposals in minutes.

-The trick to reducing the amount of time it takes to craft a great proposal is not just creating this info but having something that you can use to pick and pull pieces into one proposal quickly.
-So you're always sending exactly what asked for.

-That's where proposal software can help.
-THere's many options and some of the best ones will not only help you save time but also increase your chances of landing work.
+There's a few options, so I've taken the time to highlight a few of my favorites.

 ## Here are my favorite proposal apps.